dcolnar/royal_road/README.md

 - Added url validation and have not tested it..... :shrug:

 ## TODO
-- Get Title from page and use it to store in specific directory for that fiction.
-Maybe create object for fiction title, chapter title, and link in the beginning to reduce calls/keep state?
+- Look into making an object for the fiction to keep state and reduce calls?
 - Fix issue with getting Next button using the length
 - Add create/check for files and log directories if those are missing this breaks.
 The log one breaks when setting the logging_config which is super annoying.
 - Replace html save with pdf save, will be cleaner on offline reading
 - Add function or another script to merge files into one (maybe based on a book from author notes?)
-- Add font styling.
-My eyes are bleeding on phone...
-Style extension on brave ftw.